 When you file your paperwork, the clerk of court will charge a filing fee.
 If you can't afford to pay the filing fee, don't worry.
 You can ask for a fee waiver form, which you'll fill out and use to provide the court with financial information.
 If you meet the income guidelines, a judge will sign an order eliminating all fees for the duration of the case.

-If your spouse won’t sign the divorce settlement paperwork, he or she may file an answer to your divorce complaint.
-An answer just explains what parts of the complaint the defendant does and doesn’t agree with.
-Just because the defendant files an answer doesn’t mean your case will go to trial.
-You can still settle everything later.
-In fact, you can even give mediation a try if you’re having trouble working out an agreement with your spouse.
+If your spouse won't sign the divorce settlement paperwork, he or she may file an answer to your divorce complaint.
+An answer just explains what parts of the complaint the defendant does and doesn't agree with.
+Just because the defendant files an answer doesn't mean your case will go to trial.
+You can still settle everything later and create a settlement agreement.
+In fact, you can even give mediation a try if you're having trouble working out an agreement with your spouse.